Interior proposes allowing Alaskan hunters to bait bears, kill wolf pups

-Washington (CNN)The Interior Department moved this week to end an Obama administration ban on hunting black bears in Alaska with bait, artificial light and dogs, along with other hunting practices in the state.
+Washington (CNN)The Interior Department moved this week to end an Obama administration ban on hunting bears in Alaska with bait, artificial light and dogs, along with other hunting practices in the state.

 The proposal from the National Park Service, published in the Federal Register on Tuesday, took issue with protections for black bears, "including cubs and sows with cubs," as well as wolves and coyotes, including their pups, from "harvest practices that are otherwise permitted by the State of Alaska."